 Apply the effect and go to Image > Adjustments > Hue/Saturation.
 Tick the Colorize checkbox in the bottom right corner of the options window to change the whole range of colors of our image.
 Set the Hue value to 212, moving the slider to the right, thus adding tints of blue.
 Set the Saturation level to 10, decreasing the vividness of the photo, and click OK to apply the created effect.

 Right-click on the portrait layer mask and we can Apply Layer Mask in the dropdown menu.
 Change the Blending Mode of the portrait layer to Screen in the Layers panel.
 We can already see that the desired double exposure effect appears!
 Only a few minor tweaks left, so let’s move on!

-Select the Layer Mask of the forest layer, set the Fill color to white and paint softly over the upper part of the head area (marked with red in the screenshot), thus erasing the unwanted parts of the head and adding some air in the top part of the image.
+Select the Layer Mask of the forest layer, set the Fill color to black and paint softly over the upper part of the head area, thus erasing the unwanted parts of the head and adding some air in the top part of the image.
 This makes the image look as if the trees are growing directly from the man’s head.